‘The Big Bang Theory’s’ Kaley Cuoco Shows Off Toned Abs In Sports Bra Ad For Gold Sheep Clothing

 Holy toned abs!

-Big Bang Theory’s Kaley Cuoco advertised athletic brand, Goldsheep Clothing, on her Instagram page today and boy does she look good.
+Big Bang Theory’s Kaley Cuoco advertised athletic brand Goldsheep Clothing on her Instagram page today, and boy does she look good.
 Kaley certainly showed her fans that her hard work at the gym has been paying off in her most recent post.
 A few hours ago, the 32-year-old took to the social media account to share a sexy photo of herself in full-on workout gear.

 In the snapshot, Cuoco stands outside against a brown-toned building while a giant green plant is visible to her right.
 To go along with the theme of the photo, Kaley’s workout gear has green plant leaves as the pattern.
 The actress flaunts her toned abs, wearing tight leggings and a sports bra that reads “Goldsheep” across the chest.
-She wears subtle black eyeliner and mascara while she keeps her beautiful, wavy blonde hair down to her side.
+She wears subtle black eyeliner and mascara, while she keeps her beautiful, wavy blonde hair down to her side.

 It comes as no shock that fans of Cuoco, mostly faithful Big Bang Theory fans, immediately went to the comments section of the steamy photo to let Cuoco know that she is absolutely glowing.
 The comments on the photo continues to grow and she’s already amassed over 1,000 comments.
 On the flip side, Cuoco’s fans have clearly given the photo a thumbs up with over 167,000 likes.